syncfusion-content/install-docs/Common/FAQ/How-to-configure-the-Toolbox-of-Visual-Studio-Manually.md

 # How to configure the Toolbox of Visual Studio Manually?

-The following are the steps to load the Syncfusion controls in toolbox of Visual Studio by configuring the toolbox.
+The following are the steps to load the Syncfusion<sup style="font-size:70%">&reg;</sup>  controls in toolbox of Visual Studio by configuring the toolbox.

 ## Toolbox Configuration Utility